What is an ILR Exchange Program?

 Students on Exchange pay ILR tuition with NO additional fees (this can be a very good deal for in-state students).
-Room & board, books, air fare, in-country travel, visa fees, and all other personal expenses would be additional.
+Room and board, books, airfare, in-country travel, visa fees, and all other personal expenses would be additional.
 Financial aid would apply.
-Students studying in Australia may apply for the Brooke and Glenn Grindlinger Australia Travel Award, a $2,500 award to cover travel costs.
-Details will be provided at the info session, Wednesday, September 3rd, 5-6pm, 116 Ives Hall.
+Students studying in Australia may apply for the Brooke and Glenn Grindlinger Australia Travel Award, a $2,500 award to cover travel costs, and students studying in China may apply for a special China Grant to help cover some of the costs.